southside-chillers/decoder/README.md

 ```
-arrow TIME THE ONE TRUE GOD
+arrow TIME THE POWER
-THE ONE TRUE GOD u TIME
+THE POWER u TIME
-THE ONE TRUE GOD u star
+THE POWER u star

-THE ONE TRUE GOD u CHILDREN carets THE ONE TRUE GOD
+THE POWER u THE CHILDREN carets THE POWER
-THE ONE TRUE GOD caret CHILDREN square-with-external-dots
+THE POWER caret THE CHILDREN square-with-external-dots
-THE ONE TRUE GOD caret CHILDREN TOYS
+THE POWER caret THE CHILDREN TOYS

-CHILDREN u PLANES
+THE CHILDREN u THE PLANES
-PLANES u scepter
+THE PLANES u scepter
-scepter caret down-arrow CHILDREN
+scepter caret down-arrow THE CHILDREN

-CHILDREN FIGHT CHILDREN FIGHT
+THE CHILDREN FOUGHT THE CHILDREN FOUGHT
-CHILDREN inverted-U PLANES
+THE CHILDREN inverted-U THE PLANES
-CHILDREN inverted-U scepter
+THE CHILDREN inverted-U scepter

-THE ONE TRUE GOD FIGHT CHILDREN
+THE POWER FOUGHT THE CHILDREN
-CHILDREN FIGHT CHILDREN
+THE CHILDREN FOUGHT THE CHILDREN
-CHILDREN square-with-internal-dots THE ONE TRUE GOD
+THE CHILDREN TRAPPED THE POWER

-TOYS square-with-external-dots-and-curve THE ONE TRUE GOD
+TOYS square-with-external-dots-and-curve THE POWER
-THE ONE TRUE GOD carets scepter PLANES
+THE POWER carets scepter THE PLANES
-? caret-with-curve TOYS square-with-external-dots-and-curve THE ONE TRUE GOD
+? caret-with-curve TOYS square-with-external-dots-and-curve THE POWER
 ```